 T. Paul Lowry (Resident Video Designer)

-T. Paul Lowry has served in artistic, production and design capacities with such companies as Long Wharf Theatre, Playwrights Horizons, New Haven Theater Company, Eugene O’Neill Theatre Center, International Festival of Arts and Ideas, Cleveland Public Theatre, Dobama Theatre, Near West Theatre, Talespinner Children’s Theatre and Celebrity Cruises.
+T. Paul Lowry has served in artistic, production and design capacities with such companies as Long Wharf Theatre, Playwrights Horizons, New Haven Theater Company, Eugene O’Neill Theater Center, International Festival of Arts and Ideas, Cleveland Public Theatre, Dobama Theatre, Near West Theatre, Talespinner Children’s Theatre, and Celebrity Cruises.
 He is the Technical Director for Performing Arts at Hathaway Brown School.
 Noted recent design work includes Fire on the Water, Johanna: Facing Forward and Standing on Ceremony: The Gay Marriage Plays (CPT); Uz, El Pueblo and ¿Dónde Está My Home?
 (Teatro Publico de Cleveland); The Turing Machine (Theater Ninjas); Next to Normal (TrueNorth); The 39 Steps (Via Brooklyn) and To the Orchard and Things as They Are (Playwrights Local 4181).
 You can learn more about his work at www.tpaullowry.com.